yazz/VisualJS/README.md

 <br/><br/><br/>
 # FAQ - Features and compatibility

-### Does Visual Javascript us native libraries?
+### Does Visual Javascript use native libraries?
 Yes, but only one.
-SQlite native module is used.
+A SQlite native module is used.
 Everything else is pure Javascript.
 The reason for this is that Sqlite works almost everywhere.
 For all other components we like to keep everything as pure Javascript.
 This often means that we limit ourselves to which third party libraries that we can use.
+When exporting a Viual Javascript application as a HTML file we use SQLite compiled to Webassembly/Javascript so no native modules are needed.

 ### Why doesn't Visual Javascript let me edit mutliple files as a tree like a traditional IDE?
 Visual Javascript breaks down all problems into single files, each of which contains a single Javascript function, which acts as a component.
-A component can call other components as well if needed to form larger programs
+A component can call other components as well if needed to form larger programs.

 ###  Does Visual Javascript work with VMWare PKS or other versions of Kubernetes?
 Visual Javascript has been tested with Kubernetes, OpenShift, and Docker.
 We will test with more versions, including Rancher as time goes by, but it should work fine with VMWare PKS, GCP, and other Kubernetes distributions